Tips for Surviving College Essays

 It’s easy to get overwhelmed.
 How does one even begin?
 What is this madness?
 You know “what outrages me,” Wake Forest?
 The fact that I need to write forty-seven essays.

-Here are Ten Tips! to make your college essay writing experience less terrible.
+Here are Ten Tips for surviving college essays to make your college essay writing experience less terrible.
 Trust me, it is possible.

 - Take a deep breath.
 Close your eyes, inhale deeply.
 Exhale.
 Repeat.
 We’ll wait.

 - Seriously, breathe.
-You skipped that because you didn’t think it was important.
-It is.
+You skipped that because you didn’t think it was important, however it is.
 I promise.
 Your brain needs oxygen to come up with the words that make essays.

 - Put this in perspective.
 These essays might seem like the most important thing ever, but they’re not even the most important part of your applications.